brian-jorgensen/yeg-neighbourhood-open-data-server/README.md

 ## Getting Started
 ### ScriptProperties
 This script uses two script properties:
 - CACHE_DURATION: this is how long the data from the open data portal is cached by GAS.
+If not configured, will default to 21600 seconds.
+- APP_TOKEN: the Socrata app token.
+See [Socrata's website](https://dev.socrata.com/docs/app-tokens.html).

 ### Using it as a google apps script library.
 This code will also be available as a google apps script library that can be included in other google apps script projects.